XChenscottlogic/AI-Testing-Experiment/AI_Testing_Tools_Overview.md

 # AI Testing Tools Overview
 A brief summary of a testing tool in test design, automation, environment and execution. </br>
 ✅Yes ❌No 🚫N/A
+⚠️ \* Supported by the tool’s existing functionality, not AI-powered.

 ## Features ##
 | Feature                      |KushoAI  |TestCraft  |Maestro |Postbot   |AI Test Case and Data Generator|NVIDIA NeMo Data Designer  |Testim Copilot Coding Assistant  |Playwright Agents| Mabl  |